classical approach to Gravitational curvature

 Gravity.PNG

-When compared to Newton's expression for gravity, the construct describes gravitational curvature with quantum precision.
+When compared to Newton's expression for gravity, the expression describes gravitational curvature with quantum precision.
 Further, analysis of this expression reveals a new fundamental constant of nature S which is assigned the symbol θsi not because it is a radian measure with respect to all frames of reference, but because it belongs to a class of constants whose value is the same regardless of the frame of reference.
 The value can be macroscopically measured as demonstrated by Shwartz and Harris in their experiments regarding the polarization of X-rays in certain maximal Bell states necessary for quantum entanglement. θsi is known as the Planck momentum.
-And with respect to the non-discrete Target Frame of the universe - which has no external reference - θsi has no units at all.
+And with respect to the non-discrete System Frame of the universe - which has no external reference - θsi has no units at all.

 Such that Newton’s expressions are not as accurate, the two descriptions can be set approximately equal to give their relation.

-Importantly, this quantum difference is not because either description is improperly implimented, but because of a new form of length contraction, not related to relativity.
+Importantly, their difference is not because either description is improperly implimented, but because of a new form of length contraction, not related to relativity.
 We call this effect the Informativity differential.
 It is a consequence of discrete measure as described with MQ.
 Because Newton has approaced gravity non-discretely using only two frames of reference (implicit), his expressions do not account for this effect.

 line.jpg